Brown Environmental Leadership Lab: Florida Keys

 Residential and Student Life

-• BELL has a strong emphasis on communal living, thus you will be engaged as a member of the community both in and out of the classroom.
-This includes attending an orientation and group initiatives to get to know your peers, contributing to daily community tasks (e.g., classroom set-up, common space tidying, gear check in ) and spending the whole day with the group.
+• BELL has a strong emphasis on communal living; thus, you will be engaged as a member of the community both in and out of the classroom.
+This includes attending an orientation and group initiatives to get to know your peers, contributing to daily community tasks (e.g., classroom set-up, common space tidying, gear check in) and spending the whole day with the group.

 • You can expect three meals each day, primarily served in a field station dining hall.
-Note: While the dining hall will offer a significant selection of food to meet most dietary needs, the food is ordered in advance, so program staff must be notified of any dietary restrictions or allergies by Tuesday, April 15, 2025, by completing and submitting the required forms, which enrolled students receive in their student portals.
+Note: While the dining hall will offer a significant selection of food to meet most dietary needs, the food is ordered in advance, so program staff must be notified of any dietary restrictions or allergies by Wednesday, April 8, 2026, by completing and submitting the required forms, which enrolled students receive in their student portals.

 • Program staff live on site and are available 24 hours a day to provide support and supervision.